What documents do I need to sign up for food pantry services?

 • All are welcomed regardless of the Borough you reside in.

-Can I sign up for both pantry locations?
+Can I sign up for both Pantry locations?

-• Unfortunately you can only be an active member at one of the two food pantry locations.
-However, you are allowed to switch to another pantry site to accommodate your commute.
-Please see a Help 365 case manager at your assigned pantry location for additional information.
+• Unfortunately you can only be an active member at one of the two food Pantry locations.
+However, you are allowed to switch to another Pantry site to accommodate your commute.
+Please see a Help 365 case manager at your assigned Pantry location for additional information.

-How often can I receive Food from the pantry?
+How often can I receive Food from the Pantry?

 • After completing the membership process you are allowed to come every 14 days to pick up your food packages.